rossetti/KSLBook/docs/03-Chapter3.md

 ### Determining the Sample Size for a Monte Carlo Simulation Experiment

 To facilitate some of the calculations related to determining the sample size for a simulation experiment, I have constructed a spreadsheet called *SampleSizeDetermination.xlsx*, which is found in the book support files for this chapter.
-You may want to utilize that spreadsheet as you go through this an subsequent sections.
+You may want to utilize that spreadsheet as you go through this and subsequent sections.

 Using a simple example, we will illustrate how to determine the sample size necessary to estimate a quantity of interest with a high level of confidence.